jmigpin/editor/README.md

   -sn string
     	open existing session
   -stringscolor int
     	Colorize strings.
-Can be set to zero to not colorize.
+Can be set to 0x1 to not colorize.
 Ex: 0xff0000=red.
   -tabwidth int
     	 (default 8)
   -usemultikey